shueja/FRC-Mechanism-Guide/docs/mechanisms/rollers.md

 /**
  * This variant is useful in compositions.
 It stops the motor and ends immediately.
  *
  * If it is within a sequence group, the group can move immediately on.
-If it is within a parallel group, the group ends after the other commands in the group end.
-If it is run on its own, it ends immediately and the subsystem goes to default command, which is also stopped.
+ * If it is within a parallel group, the group ends after the other commands
+ * in the group end.
+ * If it is run on its own, it ends immediately and the subsystem goes to
+ * default command, which is also a stop command.
  */
 public Command stopOnce() {
     return runOnce(()->setVoltage(0)).withName("stopOnce");